 - These Blueberry and Lemon Oaty Breakfast Bars from Tinned Tomatoes

 If you are looking for more vegan sweet treats try my:

 - 375 g Porridge Oats

-Add the cornflakes and stir to distribute evenly.
+- Add the bran flakes or corn flakes and stir to distribute evenly.

-Press the mixture into a 23cm x 23cm square baking dish, greased and base lined
+- Press the mixture into a 23cm/9 inch square baking dish, greased and base lined